-As our deluded, duplicitous antihero follows his destructive plan to have a jacket that lets him stand out from the crowd, and as Denise becomes both editor and accomplice in his unhinged shopping/murder spree, writer/director Quentin Dupieux (Rubber, 2010; Reality, 2014; Keep An Eye Out, 2018) casts his usual absurdist eye over the reversible relationship between a man and the clothes that make him, and between a director and the producer/editor who midwifes his quirky vision.
-It is all at once surreal mid-life crisis comedy and meta serial killer picture, with that special element of ‘no reason‘ that makes Dupieux such an expert at defamiliarising everyday drama into a disorienting dream.
+As our deluded, duplicitous antihero follows his destructive plan to have a jacket that lets him stand out from the crowd, and as Denise becomes both editor and accomplice in his unhinged shopping/murder spree, writer/director Quentin Dupieux (Rubber, 2010; Reality, 2014; Keep An Eye Out, 2018) casts his usual absurdist eye over the reversible relationship between a man and his adopted garb, and between a director and the producer/cutter who midwifes his quirky vision.
+It is all at once bizarre climacteric comedy and meta serial killer picture, with that special element of ‘no reason‘ that makes Dupieux such an expert at defamiliarising everyday drama into a disorienting dream.
 Here the madness of moviemaking itself is a perfect fit for a surreal slasher sensibility, as one director or another’s odd (and oddly self-referential) excursions come dressed to kill.